wangenau/variational_mesh/docs/tutorial.rst

    'H' = 2
    'O' = 1
    Atom grids = {'H': (40, 590), 'O': (40, 1454)}
+   >>> print('Mesh points = %d' % len(mesh.coords))
    Mesh points = 105360

-| One can see, that only five combinations in the coarse grid search will be tested.
-Because the custom angular grid levels for hydrogen has the shortest list of grid numbersonly the first five elements will be used for every other atomic species as well.
+One can see, that only five combinations in the coarse grid search will be tested.
+Because the custom angular grid levels for hydrogen has the shortest list of grid numbers, only the first five elements will be used for every other atomic species.

-| The script for this example can be downloaded :download:`here </../examples/02_custom_grids/02_custom_grids.py>`.
+The script for this example can be downloaded :download:`here </../examples/02_custom_grids/02_custom_grids.py>`.

 Helper functions